We are still recovering from all the fun we had a couple weeks ago at the Super Pet Expo at the Dulles Expo Center in Chantilly, Va.

 When we weren’t catching up with old clients, we were answering questions about our devices, how they work, what type of injuries they can help with, and how the process of ordering and fitting a brace works.

 One woman came to us in tears saying she’d hoped she’d find us at the expo.
 Her dog had just been diagnosed with a torn ACL that week.
 Her vet was recommending surgery, but she was uncertain she’d be able to keep her super-active dog immobile for the months of recovery required after surgery.
-She’d been researching alternatives online and found information about braces, but had plenty of questions (for good reason).
+She’d been researching alternatives online and found information about Custom Knee Braces, but had plenty of questions (for good reason).
 By the time she left our booth, she had a little peace of mind and a phone number to call when she was ready to decide on the right treatment for her dog.

 We heard from several other pet owners who wished they’d known about the availability of braces for their dog years ago.
 Other passersby just stopped by to say that they didn’t have a pet, but thought it was cool a company like ours existed.

 Like we said, an awesome weekend.
+Awesome and entertaining.

 We happened to be located near the front entrance of the Expo, so were able to enjoy an endless parade of animals.
 Many, like Tony, were dressed in green and sporting shamrocks to celebrate their Irish heritage (or was it their owner’s Irish heritage?).
 There was a trio of pups that walked by outfitted as the Justice League.
 There were dogs in tutus, dogs in bow ties, dogs in feather boas and dogs in fancy coats.